imbal/rson/README.md

  - octal ints `0o777`
  - hex ints: `0xFF`
  - floating point: `1.123e-10` `-0.0` `+0.0`
+ - limits on size are implementation defined, parsers MAY reject numbers that are too big to represent.

 Special floating point values `NaN`, `+Infinity` are represented using C99 hex literals, `@float "NaN"`